You are about to access the interactive version of the site.

 About

-“Montréal Capitale: An Interactive Experience” is a virtual tour of the Old Montréal neighborhood, produced by Pointe-à-Callière, Montréal Archaeology and History Complex.
+“Montréal Capitale City: An Interactive Experience” is a virtual tour of the Old Montréal, produced by Pointe-à-Callière, Montréal Archaeology and History Complex.
 This project is the result of a collaboration between researchers and 3D reconstruction specialists.

 It offers an immersive experience that allows history enthusiasts, high school students, and post-secondary students to discover Montréal between 1844 and 1849—a forgotten capital of the Province of Canada.